Frimkron/hrbrt/readme.md

 Hrbrt
 =====

-*hrbrt* is a command line program for parsing Hrbrt (Human-Readable BRanching Text) documents.
-A file in Hrbrt format expresses a directed graph of text nodes linked by choices.
+Hrbrt (Human-Readable BRanching Text) is a file format which expresses a directed graph of text nodes linked by choices, similar to a flow chart.
 Potential uses include decision trees, questionnaires, and videogame dialogue scripts.

-Inspired by [Markdown]'s philosophy, Hrbrt is machine-parsable while attempting to remain human-readable in its raw format.
+Inspired by [Markdown]'s philosophy, Hrbrt is machine-parsable yet perfectly human-readable.
+The lack of markup and other syntactic clutter in Hrbrt's syntax makes it easily understandable to non-technical users and convenient to author using any basic text editor.

 [markdown]: http://daringfireball.net/projects/markdown/

+*hrbrt* is a command line program (or python module) for parsing files in Hrbrt format.
+It can convert Hrbrt to other formats or "run" a file using command line or GUI-based prompts.

 `hrbrt` Command